petarGitNik/sys-admin-docs/docs/initial-server-setup/checklist.md

 13. Add SSL for the website
 14. Setup and configure monitoring system

+In the following chapters I will cover some of these setup steps.
+Other steps will be covered in other parts of the documentation, or will be left to the reader to figure out.

 ## Reasoning behind the checklist

 ### What editor should I use?